otj202/lightning/master/README.md

 	(i) Creates a docker image based on input code, cpu, memory, and environment variables along with numerous config options tbd.

-	(ii) Creates a Kubernetes Pod with that docker image, which will mount the shared drive
+	(ii) Creates a Kubernetes Pod with that docker image

 	(iii) Creates a Deployment with that pod